NASA-IMPACT/veda-backend/README.md

 ### Enviroment variables

 An [.example.env](.example.env) template is supplied for local deployments.
 If updating an existing deployment, it is essential to check the most current values for these variables by fetching these values from AWS Secrets Manager.
 The environment secrets are named `<app-name>-<stage>-env`, for example `veda-backend-dev-env`.
+> [!WARNING]
-> **Warning** The environment variables stored as AWS secrets are manually maintained and should be reviewed before deploying updates to existing stacks.
+> The environment variables stored as AWS secrets are manually maintained and should be reviewed before deploying updates to existing stacks.

 ### Fetch environment variables using AWS CLI